 do not touch your eyes, nose or mouth if your hands are not clean

-do not share or pass things to people you do not live with, including food and drinks
+do not touch things that people you do not live with have touched, including food and drinks

 If you live alone or you’re a single parent who lives alone with your children, you can meet with 1 other household without staying 2 metres away from them.